Perfectoid signature, perfectoid Hilbert-Kunz multiplicity, and an application to local fundamental groups: Transformation rules under finite maps

-\begin{proof}[Proof of \autoref{thm.TransformationRule}] In view of \autoref{eq.remResidueFieldExtensions}, it suffices for us to prove that $\lambda_\infty(S^{A_{\infty,0}}_{\perfd}/I^S_\infty) = r\cdot \lambda_\infty(R^{A_{\infty,0}}_{\perfd}/I^R_{\infty})$.
+\begin{proof}[Proof of \autoref{thm.TransformationRule}] In view of \autoref{eq.remResidueFieldExtensions}, it suffices for us to prove that $\lambda_\infty(S^{\Ainfty}_{\perfd}/I^S_\infty) = r\cdot \lambda_\infty(R^{\Ainfty}_{\perfd}/I^R_{\infty})$.

-As $R$ is normal, its singular locus has codimension $\ge 2$, hence we can find $g\in A$ such that $p,g$ is a regular sequence on $A$ and $R[1/g]$ is regular.\footnote{We are abusing notations a bit, as $A[1/g]\to R[1/g]$ is not necessarily finite \'etale, the $g$ in the proof is not necessarily the same $g$ as in \autoref{not.setup}.} Now, since $R \subseteq S$ is quasi-\'etale, we see that $R[1/g]\to S[1/g]$ is finite \'etale by Zariski-Nagata's purity theorem \cite[\href{https://stacks.math.columbia.edu/tag/0BMB}{Tag 0BMB}]{stacks-project}.
-Moreover, by replacing $g$ by a multiple if necessary, we may assume further that $R[1/g]\to S[1/g]$ is finite free while ensuring that $p,g$ remains a regular sequence.
+As $R$ is normal, its singular locus has codimension $\ge 2$, hence we can find $h\in A$ such that $p,h$ is a regular sequence on $A$ and $R[1/h]$ is regular.\footnote{Note that we are not assuming $A[1/h]\to R[1/h]$ is finite \'etale, i.e., $h$ might be different from $g$ in \autoref{not.setup}.} Now, since $R \subseteq S$ is quasi-\'etale, we see that $R[1/h]\to S[1/h]$ is finite \'etale by Zariski-Nagata's purity theorem \cite[\href{https://stacks.math.columbia.edu/tag/0BMB}{Tag 0BMB}]{stacks-project}.
+Moreover, by replacing $h$ by a multiple if necessary, we may assume further that $R[1/h]\to S[1/h]$ is finite free while ensuring that $p,h$ remains a regular sequence.
 To see this, let $\mathfrak{p}=pA$, then $R_\mathfrak{p}\to S_\mathfrak{p}$ is a finite \'etale extension of PIDs hence is free.
-Therefore, one may pick $g'\in A-\mathfrak{p}$ such that $R[1/g']\to S[1/g']$ is free and replace $g$ by $gg'$.
+Therefore, one may pick $h'\in A-\mathfrak{p}$ such that $R[1/h']\to S[1/h']$ is free and replace $h$ by $hh'$.